Building a WebSocket server

 // send the message to all connected clients

-for (const conn of this.party.getConnections()) {
+for (const conn of this.room.getConnections()) {

 if (conn.id !== sender.id) {